mwkorver/lambda-gdal_translate/README.md

 # lambda-gdal_translate

-This project allows you to run [gdal_translate](http://www.gdal.org/gdal_translate.html) using the [AWS Lambda](https://aws.amazon.com/lambda/) execution environment.
+This project allows you to run [gdal_translate](http://www.gdal.org/gdal_translate.html) utility using the [AWS Lambda](https://aws.amazon.com/lambda/) execution environment.
 Generally it allows you run something that you would traditionally run as part of a batch file like this:

 ```bash
 gdal_translate -b 1 -b 2 -b 3 -of GTiff -outsize 50% 50% -co tiled=yes -co BLOCKXSIZE=512 -co BLOCKYSIZE=512' -co PHOTOMETRIC=YCBCR -co COMPRESS=JPEG -co JPEG_QUALITY='85' input.tif output.tif
 ```
-From AWS Lambda, you can do the same, but in a highly parallel way, without much more than configuring the Lambda function's memory and timeout settings.
+But from AWS Lambda.
+The difference you can do so in a highly parallel way, without much more than configuring the Lambda function's memory and timeout settings.
 What makes this possible at scale is that you are working with data in [Amazon S3](https://aws.amazon.com/s3), rather than a traditional file system.
-This example uses USDA's NAIP data.
+This example uses the USDA's NAIP data set.
 You can read more about the NAIP data, which is available as part of the AWS Earth on AWS collection, [here](https://aws.amazon.com/public-datasets/naip/).

 ## Usage

-An example command looks like the following:
+Runnig Lambda-gdal_translate looks like this:

 ```bash
 aws lambda invoke --function-name gdal_translate --region us-east-1 --invocation-type Event --payload '{"sourceBucket": "aws-naip", "sourceObjectKey": "wi/2015/1m/rgbir/47090/m_4709061_sw_15_1_20150914.tif", "targetBucket": "youBucketNameHere", "targetPrefix": "temp-000"}' log
 ```

-As you can see in the above example, there are no gdal_translate arguments in the Lambda function invocation.
-That is because those values typically remain static over a batch operation so are provided to the script as environment variables.
-Because you often want to modify the resulting objects key name before you store it back to S3, you can also define a find/replace string pair as environment variables to modify the output key name.
+As you can see in this example, there are no gdal_translate arguments in the function invocation.
+That is because those arguments remain static over the course of a batch operation so are provided to the script as environment variables.
+In addition, because you often want to modify the output objects key name before you store it back to S3, you can define a find/replace string pair as environment variables to modify the output key name.

 In order to process a large group of files in S3 it make sense to work off of a file list rather than repetitively listing objeccts in S3.
 The NAIP bucket, aws-naip, includes a manifest file at root, but lets assume you want to build your own.
-You can do this by using the AWS CLI and awk command.
+You can do this by using the AWS S3 CLI and the awk command.
 Note, this example uses "--request-payer requester" because the NAIP data is provided in a bucket that is marked [requester-pays](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html).
+You would not need it for your own data in S3.

 ```bash
 aws s3 ls --recursive --request-payer requester s3://aws-naip/ca/2014/1m/rgbir | awk -F" " '{print $4}' > mylist
 ```
-Your list should look something like this:
+Your resulting list should look something like this:

 ```bash
 cat mylist